 Inside each of our neurons is an intricate network of protein interactions that keeps our cells alive and functional.
 Derek Wilson will talk about what happens when a protein at the center of this network goes “rogue” and how made-in-Canada tools are revealing the molecular origins of cognitive decay in Alzheimer's, Parkinson’s and other scary neurodegenerative diseases.

-Join Markham Public Library and York University as we bring to Markham a taste of the University expereince.
+Join Markham Public Library and York University as we bring to Markham a taste of the university experience.
 Each month YorkU faculty will bring their amazing research and provide an opportunity for our community to learn something new.

 Click here to view a list of all up coming sessions.